TheTechZone/reproducible-tests/README.md

-# Reproducability test for signalapp/Signal-Android
+# Reproducibility test for signalapp/Signal-Android

 The script attempts to automate Signal's reproducible-builds workflow.
 They only require a working installation of Python 3 (as they rely solely on the standard library).